nicoh/ros2-modelling/README.md

 The student should be able to

 - understand the concepts of Model- and Domain-Specific languages
-- know how to use the *JetBrains MPS* for modelling robotic systems
+- know how to use the *JetBrains MPS* for modelling robotic systems and specifically ROS 2.

 ## Task

 ### Outline

-Remember the email you got from a client in the last assignment.
+Assuming that you are working in a start-up company developing logistic robots and application.
+You receive the following message from a potential customer.

 > To whom it may concern,
 > I'm the manager of a warehouse which stores and dispatches products for online retailers.
 With the strong increase of orders that our clients are seing due to the Corona pandemic, we would like to automate our warehouse.
 Particularly we are searching for a system that is able to store arriving merchandise on our shelves, dispatch an item on request by an arriving order, and to throw away old items to make room for new items on demand.